-The opinion of the court was delivered by LUCKERT, J.:
+The opinion of the court was delivered by

 Factual and Procedural Background

-On remand, the district court found that the 2000 amendments to K.S.A.
-60-1103(c) applied retrospectively and that, because Owen Lumber had failed to serve notice of its lien upon the Chartrands, it was precluded from foreclosing its lien.
-In Chartrand II, this court observed that the legislature clearly indicated its intent that the amendments were to apply to foreclosure actions pending at the time the amendments became effective.
+this court observed that the legislature clearly indicated its intent that the amendments were to apply to foreclosure actions pending at the time the amendments became effective.
 The court went on, however, to address the question of whether such retrospective application affected a vested or substantive right and thereby violated the Due Process Clauses of the United States and Kansas Constitutions.
-276 Kan. at 221-28, 73 P.3d 753.

 The district court set the matter for trial to determine whether Owen Lumber subsequently complied with the mandate in Chartrand II.
-After the trial, the district court made extensive findings of fact and conclusions of law and entered judgment on the mechanic's lien in favor of Owen Lumber in the amount of $12,980.61, plus prejudgment interest in the amount of $11,682.55, continuing at a rate of "$3.56 per day for each day from February 6, 2005 until the date judgment is entered, and continuing postjudgment interest at the statutory rate."
-The court's journal entry of judgment was filed on May 10, 2005.
+After the trial, the district court made extensive findings of fact and conclusions of law and entered judgment on the mechanic’s hen in favor of Owen Lumber in the amount of $12,980.61, plus prejudgment interest in the amount of $11,682.55, continuing at a rate of “$3.56 per day for each day from February 6, 2005 until the date judgment is entered, and continuing postjudgment interest at the statutory rate.”
+The court’s journal entry of judgment was filed on May 10, 2005.

 The Chartrands’ motion for reconsideration was denied, and now they bring a timely appeal.

-ISSUE 1: Did Owen Lumber Properly Serve Notice of its Mechanic's Lien Statement on the Chartrands as Required by K.S.A.
+Issue 1: Did Owen Lumber Properly Serve Notice of its Mechanic’s Lien Statement on the Chartrands as Required by K.S.A.
 60-1103(c)?

 First, the Chartrands contend that Owen Lumber should not be permitted to foreclose on its mechanic’s lien because Owen Lumber failed to properly serve a copy of the lien statement on them as required by K.S.A.
 60-1103(c) and in compliance with this court’s mandate in Chartrand II.
 This contention lacks merit.